TuxVinyards/qqX/README.md

 And 1.7.03 added

-- A _handy distro rename function_ to help with upgrades
+- A _handy distro rename function_ which helps with upgrades and will update all the .conf internals in one click.

 Release 1.6.02 introduced [custom boot parameters](https://github.com/TuxVinyards/qqX/wiki/Custom-Qemu-boot-parameters) and the ability to run [Arm64, Risc-V +](<https://github.com/TuxVinyards/qqX/wiki/Custom-Machine-Types>)